aserowy/prosr/doc/prosr1_specification.md

 ## Introduction

 prosr is a descriptive language for defining SignalR hubs and clients.
-The language is mainly based on [proto](https://developers.google.com/protocol-buffers) from GRPC and takes over a large part of the feature set.

-prosr1 is based on [proto3](https://developers.google.com/protocol-buffers/docs/proto3) and takes over only rudimentary features in the first step to build a compiler for e.g. C# clients.
+The language is mainly based on [proto3](https://developers.google.com/protocol-buffers/docs/proto3) and takes over only rudimentary features in the first step to build a compiler for e.g. C# clients.

 > ### Important
 >